 European operations puts Motherson Sumi's overseas order book on fast track

-Motherson Sumi’s efforts at integration are yielding results in its European operations, a fact reflected in its swelling overseas order book.
+Auto component manufacturer Motherson Sumi’s efforts at integration and synergy are yielding results in its European operations, a fact that’s reflected in its swelling overseas order book.

 “The turnaround of SMR and SMP is just one of the milestones in our journey to reach full potential of these units.
 We are on the right path and will keep raising our performance bars,” said GN Gauba, chief financial officer of Motherson Sumi.